Azure/azure-quickstart-templates/asr-automation-recovery/readme.md

 This Resource Manager Template will deploy the following:

 * Create or use an existing Azure Automation account
-* Import several PowerShell Modules, such as:
+* Imports the following PowerShell Modules:
 	* AzureRm.Profile
 	* AzureRm.Compute
 	* AzureRm.Network